TKashtanova/finalProject/README.md

 Data Format Summary:

-  * rt-polarity.pos contains 5331 positive snippets
+  * rt-polarity.pos contains 5331 positive snippets;
-  * rt-polarity.neg contains 5331 negative snippets
+  * rt-polarity.neg contains 5331 negative snippets.

 Each line in these two files corresponds to a single snippet; all snippets are down-cased.
-The snippets were labeled in such a way that snippets (from Rotten Tomatoes webpages) for reviews marked with "fresh" were considered to be positive, and those for reviews marked with “rotten” were considered to be negative.
+The snippets are labeled in such a way that snippets (from Rotten Tomatoes webpages) for reviews marked with "fresh" are considered to be positive, and those for reviews marked with “rotten” are considered to be negative.

 ## Code